mauricioscastro/kcdump/README.md

 `--ignore-worker-errors` ignore errors from worker go routines during resources processing. errors will be logged in error level (default true)

+`--igvk` regex to match and include only wanted groupVersion and kind. format is 'gv:k' where gv is regex to capture gv and k is regex to capture kind. ex: --igvk "v1:Pod". can be used multiple times and/or many items separated by comma --igvk "v1:Pod,apps/v1:Deployment". when used, include is applied first, exclude after

+`--ins` regex to match and include only wanted namespaces. can be used multiple times and/or many items separated by comma --ins "my-app-.\*,prod-.\*". when used, include is applied first, exclude after

 `--kubeconfig` kubeconfig file or read from stdin. (default "USER_HOME/.kube/config")

 `--loglevel` goes to stderr. use one of: 'info', 'warn', 'error', 'debug', 'panic', 'fatal' (default "error")

 `--name` if informed this will the name of the resulting directory, gziped or tar gziped file.

+`--nso` exclude non namespaced (cluster scoped) resources from the result (default false)

 `--printgvk` print (filtered or not) name, group version kind with format 'name,gv,k' and exit (default false)